gediminasnn/laravel.vue.link-shortener/README.md

 2.  **Prepare the Environment File**

     Prepare the application's environment file.
-Locate the `env.example` file in the application root and rename it to `.env`.
+Locate the `env.example` file in the application root and create a new file named `.env` using it as a template.
 Optionally, edit the `.env` file to adjust any environment variables specific to your setup.

 3.  **Install Composer Dependencies**